Data & Resources for Higher Education

 The Center for Measuring University Performance (MUP) is a research enterprise focused on the competitive national context for major research universities.
 The MUP work relies heavily on the initiative and insight of its advisory board and draws on the insight and recommendations of many colleagues throughout the country who contribute data, information, and perspective.

-Sort data on more than 80 measures to see how your state is doing in comparison with others.
+Sort data to see how your state is doing in comparison with others.

 An example of how Tableau can be used to display IPEDS data.